 The most important calculational tool in the field theories of particle physics is the Feynman diagram.
-The convention followed here is that time progresses from left to right in the diagrams, while nothing in the diagrams is indicative of positions in space.1 Note also that antiparticles are indicated by arrows going backward in time: although their symbols in the diagrams are those of particles, their "anti-ness" is indicated by their arrows pointing generally right to left (while time progresses left to right).
+The convention followed here is that time progresses from left to right in the diagrams, while nothing in the diagrams is indicative of positions in space.
+Note also that antiparticles are indicated by arrows going backward in time.
+Although their symbols in the diagrams are those of particles, their "anti-ness" is indicated by their arrows going backward in time.

 A Feynman diagram represents a series of rules for calculating a physical quantity.
 To analyze a process, all diagrams that can contribute to that process should be identified (drawn).
 This amounts to creating every possible way that the inbound external lines can result in the outbound external lines, regardless of the number of internal lines and vertices.
 External lines in the diagrams represent observable particles.
 Internal lines in the diagrams represent "virtual particles," which cannot be observed.
-External lines exhibit the physically observable process; internal lines describe the underlying mechanism of the interaction.
+External lines exhibit the physically observable process; internal lines describe the underlying mechanism.

 Each diagram is evaluated by following Feynman rules, which, among many other things, enforce momentum and energy conservation at each vertex-and therefore for the entire diagram.
-The evaluations of each relevant diagram are summed.
-The sum is the amplitude for the physical process represented by the external lines.
-The probability that the process occurs (that is, the crosssection) is the square of the amplitude.
+The evaluations of each relevant diagram are summed, and the sum represents the amplitude for the physical process represented by the external lines.
+The probability that the process occurs (that is, the cross-section) is the square of the amplitude.